bauerca/dynapack/README.md

 ### Dynamic

-Dynamic dependencies are dependencies that should be loaded/executed only under certain conditions.
-This type of dependency is relevant in the browser environment, where the downloading and execution of modules takes up precious user time.
-A dynamic dependency that is not needed to display a page does not need to be downloaded, and therefore does not contribute to the page load wait.
+Dynamic dependencies are dependencies that should be loaded/executed only on demand.
+This type of dependency is relevant in the browser, where the downloading and execution of modules takes up precious user time.

 #### Dynamic dependency declaration